 Another timeless kitchen trait that’s making itself known in kitchen backsplash trends is… the color white.
 It’s hard to look at an all-white kitchen and not be impressed (after all, they look clean! light! bright!), and white backsplashes are a natural evolutionary step.
 The size, shape, or even type of tile doesn’t matter all that much, but if you go with an all-white kitchen decor, you definitely want to play with patterns, especially in the layout of the tile, to give your backsplash a little texture.

-Get This Look: By installing that same subway tile with different orientations, or looking for white stone tile with its own texture, like this Carrara Micro Mosaic or this ivory Herringbone Travertine.
+Get This Look: By installing that same subway tile with different orientations, or looking for white stone tile with its own texture, like this ivory Herringbone Travertine.

 Shop Mosaic Tile by Tesoro:

 These days, many designers are shirking the conventional ceramic, porcelain, stone, and glass tiles in favor of more exotic materials.
 From stainless steel to abalone, these unconventional tiles are designed to be eye catching, either by the literal reflective nature of the tile, or some other design feature.
 Bright metallics work great in a modern kitchen, while bronze or copper accent tiles add depth and texture to a more traditional or French country style kitchen.

 Shop Mosaic Tile by Soci:

 Adding a three dimensional aspect to tile is another popular backsplash trend that isn’t limited to cast metal tiles.
 In fact, while past trends emphasized using bright, eye-grabbing color in backsplash tiles, these days it’s more en vogue to use raised tiles that play with light and cast interesting shadows.
 This can come in many forms, including rough stone tiles, but among my favorite are weave or wave patterned glass tiles, which continue regular dips and curves across the whole surface of your backsplash.